-

 Attractions

 Steeped in history, there is no shortage of attractions for visitors to enjoy in Venice.
-Visit the 10th-century Bell Tower, the Piazza San Marco, art galleries such as the Gallerie dell' Accademia and the Peggy Guggenheim Collection, and the Grand Canal.
-The numerous cathedrals and churches are also worth visiting, such as the Chiesa di Santa Maria Gloriosa dei Frari and the 17th-century Basilica di Santa Maria della Salute.
+Visit the 10th-century Bell Tower, the Piazza San Marco, art galleries such as the Gallerie dell' Accademia and the Peggy Guggenheim Collection, and explore the iconic Grand Canal.
+The numerous cathedrals and churches are also worth visiting, with highlights including the Chiesa di Santa Maria Gloriosa dei Frari and the 17th-century Basilica di Santa Maria della Salute.
 The city is compact enough for many of these attractions to be seen on a single day trip from the cruise ship.

 Restaurants